0xKai27/ExpressMetamaskEthers/README.md

-# Connecting Metamask to Express Web Application
+# Connecting Metamask to Express Web Application using Ethers.js

-A sample implementation to connect Metamask with Express.
+Sample implementation of connecting Metamask to your Express web app using Ethers.js

 For the full guide, refer to Medium: